Sky Sports: Darts

 During its first two years, Sky Sports covered some BDO tournaments, in a contract it inherited from BSB.
-The tournaments covered were the World Masters, Gold Cup and British Nations Cup, all three of which were previously broadcast on ITV.
+The tournaments covered were the World Masters, Gold Cup, British Open and British International Championships, all four of which were previously broadcast on ITV.
 Since the creation of the World Darts Council in 1992, since renamed the Professional Darts Corporation (which was formed when many of the leading players, including Phil Taylor, Eric Bristow, John Lowe and Dennis Priestley, broke away from the British Darts Organisation, which had been the game's sole ruling body), Sky Sports has broadcast their main darts tournaments live.
 Between 1993 and 2007, Sky were the only regular UK broadcaster of PDC Darts (apart from the 1999 PDC v BDO showdown between Phil Taylor and Raymond van Barneveld which was broadcast on ITV).
 However this changed in 2007 when ITV covered the Grand Slam of Darts.
 This moved to Sky in 2011, but ITV continued to show the Players Championship Finals, with their coverage expanding to include the Masters and the return of the European Championship from 2013, the UK Open (formerly on Sky) from 2014, and the World Series of Darts events from 2015.

 Sky's coverage includes the PDC World Darts Championship which it shows on a temporary channel Sky Sports Darts.
 The tournament has been broadcast live and in its entirety by Sky Sports in the United Kingdom since its inception.
 From 2009 onwards, this event has been shot and broadcast in high-definition.
 The tournament has become more and more popular in recent years with the 2007 World Final achieving a viewing figure in excess of one million for the first time.
 Sky also shows the World Matchplay, World Grand Prix, Grand Slam of Darts, Premier League, World Cup of Darts, and the final of the World Youth Championship.
 Sky used to show the UK Open but since 2014 this has been shown on ITV.

 Sky Sports has not covered any BDO darts since the split in darts.

 Sky Sports darts coverage was initially presented by Jeff Stelling with Eric Bristow and commentary from John Gwynne and Dave Lanning, while Sid Waddell joined Sky from the BBC in 1994.
 Dave Clark replaced Stelling in 2002 although he had already covered some tournaments in 2001.
 Stuart Pyke joined the commentary team in 2003 (he also works for ITV coverage of PDC Darts), Rod Harrington and Nigel Pearson joined in 2005, Rod Studd joined in 2008 and former BBC Darts commentators David Croft and John Part joined in 2013.